 Ishikawa – 石川県

-Stretched along the western coast and facing out into the Sea of Japan, Ishikawa has the stunning Hakusan Mountain ranges, gorges and stunning sea views—but is also home to unusual crafts like salt-making and gold leaf work, traditional towns and the popular city of Kanazawa as well as onsen, so get planning!
+Stretched along the western coast and facing out into the Sea of Japan, Ishikawa has the stunning Hakusan mountain ranges, gorges, and stunning sea views—but it’s also home to unusual crafts like salt-making and gold leaf work, traditional towns and the popular city of Kanazawa as well as onsen, so get planning!

-- Kenrokuen Park circles Kanazawa Castle and is considered on of the most beautiful feudal lord’s gardens in Japan, with yukitsuri—meaning “snow suspenders”—with conical structures made to protect branches, this can be seen for a month in November every year.
+- Kenrokuen Garden circles Kanazawa Castle and is considered on of the most beautiful feudal lord’s gardens in Japan, with yukitsuri—meaning “snow suspenders”—with conical structures made to protect branches, this can be seen for a month in November every year.

 - There are quaint fishing streets in Hashidate, samurai houses in Nagamachi, and barrier ruins in Ataka—Ishikawa has plenty of preserved areas to explore, all with legends and battle tales behind them.